OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/table.md

 Use the table to display the information in rows and columns.
 Tables can contain text and images as well as actions and other components.

 ## Base
 Table in his basic form contains a columns and rows and a header row.

 ## Add Sorting
 Columns can be sorted in ascending or descending order.
 Sorting controls are located below the filter and above the header row.
 Sorting has two states, sorted-up or sorted-down besides the column to be sorted after.
 The icon indicates the current sorted state.

 ## Add Pagination
 Pagination is used for splitting up table data into several pages, with a control for navigating to the next or previous page.
-To optimize Loading Times, it's advised to use pagination in a table with more than 200 results.
+You can also set the numbers of rows.To optimize Loading Times, it's advised to use pagination in a table with more than 200 results.

+## Allow edit of table rows
+You can allow the edition of specific table collumns of the table.

+## Allow Select/multi select
+You can allow no selection of the table rows, enable selection of table rows and allow for multi selection.

 ## Add Display Modes